franleplant/nosleepjavascript-blog/content/blog/cardano-smart-contract-game/index.md

 pretty easily.

-Cardano's Smart Contracts are written in a Haskell library called Plutus, so put up your functional programming hat and let's our hands dirty.
+Cardano's Smart Contracts are written in a Haskell library called Plutus, so put up your functional programming hat and let's get our hands dirty.

 Note: at the time of writing there still some wrinkles in Cardano's Smart Contract platform, so if you are not part of the Plutus Pioneer Program you might have some difficulties running this,